yhoshi3/RaLLe/README.md

 - Guides on GUI: [here](docs/gui_usage.md).
 - Evaluation with a Python script: [here](docs/evaluation.md).
+- Review the evaluation results with MLflow: [here](docs/mlflow.md)

 Note: evaluation experiments can be performed both [through the GUI](docs/gui_usage.md#evaluate-and-save-config) and using the script.